Cosentino History, Family Crest & Coats of Arms

 - Angela Cosentino, aged 54, who settled in America from Melissa, Italy, in 1907

-- Angela Cosentino, aged 7, who emigrated to the United States from Pietraperzia, in 1907
+- Angela Cosentino, aged 7, who immigrated to the United States from Pietraperzia, in 1907

 - Agostino Cosentino, aged 18, who landed in America from Termini, Palermo, in 1909

-- Agata Cosentino, aged 2, who emigrated to the United States from Castigline, Italy, in 1909
+- Agata Cosentino, aged 2, who immigrated to the United States from Castigline, Italy, in 1909

 - Adriana Cosentino, aged 36, who landed in America from Cermini, Palermo, in 1911